Different Cities – Same Dilemmas

 Most drivers are not aware of the risks associated with driving for Transportation Network Companies (TNCs) like Uber and Lyft.
 The job is sold as fun, easy work driving fellow community members in one’s own vehicle.
 But the reality is that the job is extremely risky:

 - Requiring distracted driving while using a mobile device to accept orders, find the passengers and follow the device’s routing instruction.
-This is especially tricky for pooled services like Uber Pool and Lyft Line where new jobs come while en route with some passengers already on board.
+This is especially tricky for pooled services like Uber Pool and Lyft Line where new requests come while en route with some passengers already on board.

 - Much driving is done in unfamiliar neighborhoods, frequently in the dark .